Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Support tree-planting clubs, community nurseries, or environmental campaigns that **replace harvested trees with new seedlings**.
 - Learn about **sustainable products** such as certified timber or recycled paper to reduce pressure on natural forests.

+- Create a study box in your notebook for **remove trees and forest cover** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **remove trees and forest cover** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Write a short essay (one page) explaining the effects of deforestation on your community and suggest four ways to reduce it.